 The aptness of the argument regarding the right of the individual is contingent on several assumptions.
-For example, according to Mill, an individual's rights may only be protected insofar as his actions do not cause harm to others.8 Yet biological and epidemiological studies have suggested that the toxins found in cigarette smoke are harmful to persons other than the smoker.9 According to the CDC, since 2000, second hand smoke (SHS) has caused well over 3,000 cancer-related deaths in nonsmokers within the United States per year.9 Several scientific studies have shown that SHS contains roughly 70 carcinogens.9 Thus, the probability of developing cancer increases with increasing exposure duration.9 According to this interpretation of Mill's harm principle, the secondary effects of smoking warrant governmental intervention.
+For example, according to Mill, an individual's rights may only be protected insofar as his actions do not cause harm to others.
+8 Yet biological and epidemiological studies have suggested that the toxins found in cigarette smoke are harmful to persons other than the smoker.9 According to the CDC, since 2000, second hand smoke (SHS) has caused well over 3,000 cancer-related deaths in nonsmokers within the United States per year.9 Several scientific studies have shown that SHS contains roughly 70 carcinogens.
+Thus, the probability of developing cancer increases with increasing exposure duration.
+According to this interpretation of Mill's harm principle, the secondary effects of smoking warrant governmental intervention.

 Both of the arguments outlined above are flawed, as they place the entire responsibility of smoking and its negative effects on the smoker himself.
 Only those who inhale SHS are victims, while smokers are the perpetrators who engage in wrongful practices.
-As Brandt posits, "in the last years of the twentieth-century, the American smoker has become a pariah in a powerful moral tale of risk and responsibility the object of scorn and hostility."10 This one-dimensional perception of the smoker does not place any responsibility on the government because it does not take into consideration the socioeconomic factors that increase the prevalence of smoking among particular communities.
+As Brandt posits, "in the last years of the twentieth-century, the American smoker has become a pariah in a powerful moral tale of risk and responsibility the object of scorn and hostility."10 This one-dimensional perception of the smoker does not place any responsibility on the government because it does not take into consideration the socioeconomic factors above are flawed, as they place smoking and its negative effects countries (LMIC)."20 the entire responsibility of that increase the prevalence of smoking among particular communities.
 As argued below, while outsiders may view the smoker as a pariah and render cigarette smoking entirely a consequence of individual choice, smokers within particular socioeconomic communities may not face such stigma from their peers and may not experience any pressure to not smoke.
 These smokers may be exposed to a slew of stressors that actually encourage the habit.
 Due to the addictive nature of cigarette smoking, the effects of these determinants are grave.